sap-tutorials/sap-build-process-automation/tutorials/spa-authorize-google-sdk/spa-authorize-google-sdk.md

 ### Add the Google authorization SDK

 The Google Authorization SDK is a collection of activities allowing you to acquire authorization with Google to perform activities in the Google Workspace and the Google Document AI SDK.
 It is mandatory for authorizing SAP Build Process Automation to Google Applications.
-It contains activities to support authorization mechanisms such as Service Account and OAuth.
+It contains activities to support authorization mechanisms such as Service Account and `oAuth`.
 The Authorize activity must be used before any Google SDK Activity and the Disconnect activity must be used at the end of the automation.

 1. Select Settings.